 The city of Vincennes is rich in history.
 As the oldest city in Indiana, previously a French fur trading post, Vincennes has been at the forefront of the development of Indiana and the Midwest.

-Founded in 1732, it was George Rogers Clark and his small army who took the largest land conquest in the revolutionary war away from the British in 1779.
+Forty Seven years later, George Rogers Clark and his small army took the largest land conquest in the revolutionary war away from the British in 1779.
 Greatly disadvantaged in number of troops compared to those inside Fort Sackville, Clark relied on the marksmanship of his troops and the ability to convince the British of a larger army to win the fort.
 Today, the George Rogers Clark National Historical Park in Vincennes is the site of the largest Memorial Monument west of Washington, D.C. which honors the heroic accomplishments of Colonel Clark and his men.
 The City of Vincennes is one of only 3 communities in the entire state of Indiana with a National Park within our city limits.

 In 1800, the Indiana Territory was formed and Vincennes, nestled along the Wabash River, became its capitol.
 William Henry Harrison became its first governor and then went on to become the United States ninth president.
 Grouseland, the home he built and the first brick home in the territory, still stands today and is open for tours daily.